DeltaDesigns/SBox-Destiny-2-Map-Importer/README.md

 This will also require manual work to have the map/models be acceptable.
 Materials can/will have errors or need to be recreated manually.
 You should know what you're getting into by using this.

 ## To Do:
-Add importing progress using NoticeWidgets.
+- Add importing progress using NoticeWidgets.
-Add a basic menu for importer settings
+- Add a basic menu for importer settings.
-??
+- Add model instancing, currently not very do-able due to instances not being able to be individually scaled